 20. LEE DORSEY ‘Work Work Work’ (Single A Side October 1965)

-Paul Simonon of The Clash used to carry a box of mixtapes around with him.
-Occasionally it was possible to catch a glimpse of the titles; Motown, Rockabilly, Dub, Screaming Jay Hawkins and most intriguing of all Lee Dorsey.
-Considering how the word of The Clash came somewhere close to God’s, I investigated further and stumbled across ‘Work Work Work’, a song so infectious and true that for a while it became something of a personal anthem.
+In the late seventies Paul Simonon of The Clash used to carry a box of mixtapes around with him.
+Occasionally it was possible to catch a glimpse of the hand written titles; Motown, Rockabilly, Dub, Screaming Jay Hawkins and most intriguing of all Lee Dorsey.
+Considering how the word of The Clash came somewhere close to God’s, I investigated further and stumbled across ‘Work Work Work’, a song so true that for a while it became something of a personal anthem.

 21. FRANK WILSON ‘Do I Love You’ (Single A Side November 1965)

-Resurrected and bootlegged to death for Northern soul dancefloors in the late seventies, the fact that the infectious drive of Frank Wilson’s rejected single is still one of the greatest recordings to come out of Motown proves that Berry Gordy made mistakes just like the rest of us.
+Resurrected and bootlegged to death for Northern soul dancefloors in the late seventies, the fact that the infectious drive of Frank Wilson’s rejected single is still one of the greatest recordings to come out of Motown proves that the seemingly superhuman Berry Gordy made mistakes just like the rest of us.